Wednesday 13 April 2016 4:36pm

-Drs Anne-Marie Jackson and Hauiti Hakopa (Physical Education, Sport and Exercise Sciences)
+Associate Professor Anne-Marie Jackson and Dr Hauiti Hakopa (Physical Education, Sport and Exercise Sciences)

 Te Koronga: Indigenous Science’s overarching goal is to build a strong indigenous research platform at Otago.
 The research direction is indigenous science and includes: science derived from Māori ways of knowing as an example of indigenous science; interface research; and science that embodies a decolonising research ethic.
 The mission of the theme is to advance Māori economic and cultural aspirations, to show a way forward for indigenous collaborations on an international stage, and to engage a diverse campus community with mātauranga Māori.
 The outcomes we hope to achieve are: Te Hononga Tāngaengae to realise the potential of existing MoUs with iwi and to strengthen relationships and collaborations; Totara Haemata to build a national and international profile of excellence as leaders; Mauri Tipu, Mauri Ora to grow Māori research capability and excellence; Te Kupenga to create a network of researchers and communities invested in research that encompasses Māori values; Te Pae Tāwhiti to create new opportunities and undertake research defined by iwi and; Te Kākano to secure funding for iwi-led projects as well as attract external research income.

 A list of Otago experts available for media comment is available elsewhere on this website.